ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 PDFs for all readings are accesible in the [readings repository](https://github.com/ethicsatbrandeis/readings) on our GitHub.

+## Spring 2020 Schedule
+Meetings are every other week, with the exact day and time currently TBD.
+The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9) (although, if the weather is nice, sometimes we'll convene on the grass outside Volen, next to Chapels Field).

+Stay tuned for our spring schedule and topics!

 ## Fall 2019 Schedule
-Meetings are every other Friday from 2:00pm to 3:20pm.
-Please find a tenative schedule below.
-The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9) (although, if the weather is nice, sometimes we'll convene on the grass outside Volen, next to Chapels Field).

 9/27 - *Foundations* <br>
 10/11 - *Societal Influence* <br>